BluesClue27/Scalable-static-websites/README.md

 ## Setup & Deployment Steps
 ### 1. Create VPC & Networking
 - Create a VPC and establish IP Address Range Pool (i.e. boundaries)
-- Be sure to click 'Default' Tenancy as this is the most cost-efficient option as you are sharing the costs of the underlying hardware with other AWS customers.
+- Be sure to click 'Default' Tenancy as this is the most cost-efficient option as you are sharing the costs of the underlying hardware with other AWS customers
 - Enable DNS Hostname Resolution for VPC

 ### 2. Subdivide IP Range into Subnets